 December 11, 1991

 "Finally," people thought when this book came out, "Chicago explained!"
-I did, anyway.
-That was not quite true; threads of Cronon's arguments had run many of the better histories and geographies of the great metropolis.
+I thought that, anyway.
+Of course, threads of Cronon's arguments run through many of the better histories and geographies of the great metropolis.
 But Cronon wove them together more deftly than anyone while adding essential new findings about capital flows.

 Reviewed: Nature’s Metropolis: Chicago and the Great West by William Cronon.
 W. W. Norton & Co., Inc., 1991